haimkastner/unitsnet-js/README.md

     -   *In physics and engineering, in particular fluid dynamics and hydrometry, the volumetric flow rate, (also known as volume flow rate, rate of fluid flow or volume velocity) is the volume of fluid which passes through a given surface per unit time.
 The SI unit is m³/s (cubic meters per second).
 In US Customary Units and British Imperial Units, volumetric flow rate is often expressed as ft³/s (cubic feet per second).
 It is usually represented by the symbol Q.*
 - **VolumePerLength**
     -   *Volume, typically of fluid, that a container can hold within a unit of length.*
+- **VolumetricHeatCapacity**
+    -   *The volumetric heat capacity is the amount of energy that must be added, in the form of heat, to one unit of volume of the material in order to cause an increase of one unit in its temperature.*
 - **WarpingMomentOfInertia**
     -   *A geometric property of an area that is used to determine the warping stress.*